 Is the Million Mask March safe to attend?

 Expect a significant police presence and — if previous years are anything to go by — potentially dozens of arrests.
-In 2016, 53 people were arrested, reportedly for drugs, offensive weapons, criminal damage, public order and obstruction offences — though Metropolitan Police said that the majority of protestors were peaceful.
-In 2015, we witnessed protesters goading officers, but also instances of heavy-handedness on the part of the police.
+In 2021, eight Met officers were injured and 12 people were arrested.
+The much-criticised Policing Act — introduced June 2022 — means that the police response could be stricter than in previous years.
 If the police decide to contain the protest, you may end up stuck in a kettle, so proceed with caution.
+Some people also set off fireworks in the streets, which is obviously dangerous, so again, if you're going, be on your guard.